oliver006/elasticsearch-gmail/README.md

-Elasticsearch For Beginners: Indexing your GMail inbox
+Elasticsearch For Beginners: Indexing your GMail Inbox
 =======================